hluk/CopyQ/docs/build-source-code.rst

 ::

     /usr/local/opt/qt5/bin/qmake
-    make copyq.app
+    make CopyQ.app

-This will produce a self-contained application bundle ``copyq.app`` which can then be copied or moved into ``/Applications``.
+This will produce a self-contained application bundle ``CopyQ.app`` which can then be copied or moved into ``/Applications``.